Carina-P/ms3-best-books/README.md

 - Overview: many books with limited information for each book.
 - Possibility to easily get more detailed information about a book.
 - Add, edit and remove a book.
-- When adding a book: help to fill in information.
+- When adding a book: "help" to "automatically" fill in information about the book.
 - Add, edit and remove review and grade for a book.
 - Authentications system: User can only edit and remove "own books" and "own reviews".